Learning Outcomes

 SQE1 Syllabus

-For SQE1, you are required to understand the principles and application of standard disclosure in civil litigation.
-Focus your revision on:
+For SQE1, you are required to understand the principles and application of standard disclosure in civil litigation, with a focus on the following syllabus points:

 - The definition and scope of standard disclosure under CPR 31.6.